 Now more than ever, the spines of children today are subjected to many types of stresses that can cause misalignments, including wearing heavy backpacks, increased use of computers and mobile devices and sports injuries.

 Chiropractic care can address these issues and has also been successfully used to treat everything from colic, chronic ear infections and back, and neck pain.

 Many teenagers are involved in sports.
 Poor posture habits and hefty backpacks can also negatively impact your teen’s spine.
 Chiropractors help with lower back pain caused by athletic activities and help minor injuries heal more rapidly.

 For teenagers, specifically, two to four hours on a smartphone is not unfathomable.
 Some teens likely spend twice that much time in a given afternoon or the space between classes or over lunch.
 Consider the impact of 1500+ hours of bad posture in a year.
 It is no surprise that teenagers are at risk of “text neck.”

 Since an aligned spine reduces pain and stiffness, it enables a body to become more flexible and stronger.
 Regular adjustments may help your teen perform better and improve overall health.

 The benefits of chiropractic care continue and expand into adulthood.
-Here we see neck and spinal adjustments frequently used to rehabilitate automotive, work and sports related injuries.
+Here we see the neck, and spinal adjustments frequently used to rehabilitate automotive, work and sports-related injuries.